MetPX/sarracenia/docs/How2Guides/UPGRADING.rst

 ~/.config/sr3.
 The two versions operate independently.

 Most v2 plugins (as per *plugin* and *on\_* directives) are honoured via a wrapper class.
-To build native v3 plugins, One should investigate the flow_callback (flowcb) class.
+To build native v3 plugins, One should investigate the flowCallback (flowcb) class.

 default topicPrefix is just plain 'v03'  as opposed to topic_prefix being 'v02.post' in v2.